AN APPALACHIAN CHRISTMAS CAROL

 Cold readings only – If you would like to read the script, you are welcome to call 850-873-0648 to set up a time to come into the theatre and read the script here or pay $10 deposit to take a script home for 24 hours.

 Rehearsals begin the second week of October.
 One “Read Thru” in early September.

 Please bring a photo and resume if you have one.
-Be prepared to list your conflicts.
+Be prepared to list any foreseen conflicts.
+The Christmas season is very hectic and we can’t afford conflicts once the casting is set and the ensemble knows the rehearsal schedule.
+The show relies heavily on the full ensemble.
 Please email email@example.com to sign up for a Saturday or Sunday audition.